PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_02_ExploratoryDataAnalysis2.md

 Table of contents:
 0. Datalab Preparation Review: 0.5 Hours
-1. Exploratory Data Analysis on SDG Indicators: 7 hours
+1. Exploratory Data Analysis on SDG Indicators: 5.5 hours
+2. A day in the life of a Data Engineer: 14:30 - 16:00
-2. Day reflection: 16:30 - 17:00
+3. Day reflection: 16:30 - 17:00

 ### Questions or issues?
 If you have any questions or issues regarding the course material, please first ask your peers or ask a member of staff if you can't figure it out together!